Fitness Model Ainsley Rodriguez Flaunts Chiseled Abs As She Trains Her Shoulders In New Video

 Fitness model Ainsley Rodriguez is has released a new workout on her Instagram page and it’s all about training the shoulders.

-In the clip, the Latina fitness model wears a white sports bra and matching leggings as she goes through a circuit that includes dumbbell punches with squats, alternating upward presses and “L” raises designed to target both the front and side deltoids.
+In the clip, the Latina fitness model wears a white sports bra and matching leggings as she goes through a circuit that includes dumbbell punches with squats, alternating upward presses, and “L” raises designed to target both the front and side deltoids.

 The model/fitness trainer’s caption includes tips for how these workouts should be done.